openlattice/openlattice-help-site-old/_guides/organizations.md

 ## Add Members

-Simply search for members by name or email, and add them to your organization.
+Easily search for members to add to your organization by name or email.

 {% include image.html caption="Search and add members to your organization" path="guides/organizations-add-members.gif" %}